1796 French legislative election in Saint-Domingue: Aftermath

-Annullment
+Annulment

 When the deputation arrived in France, they were unable to take their seats due to a campaign by the Clichy Club, led by its main colonial spokesperson, planter Vincent-Marie Viénot, Count of Vaublanc.
 The Club sought to annul both their election and, later, the 1797 election.
 According to them, the elections had not been conducted in accordance with the constitution, but under prior electoral regulations.
 They accused Laveaux, Sonthonax, and Louverture of having rigged the vote, claiming it was dictated by military despotism.
 Furthermore, they criticized emancipation, alleging it had led to, and was used to justify, unprecedented violence against whites in the colony, rendering it unprofitable.
 Benefitting from the right-wing majority produced by the April 1797 elections in France, the legislature annulled the elections, basing their decisions on the irregularities.

 The offensive by the Clichyens was cut short with the Coup of 18 Fructidor.
 On the day of the coup, a commission composed of Grégoire, Salicetti, Bergœing, and Joseph Eschassériaux met, which validated the deputation a week later.
 The representatives were divided between the two councils, partly according to their age, partly to respect the balance of races.
 In the Council of Ancients, Laveaux, Brothier, Vergniaud, Petiniaud, Annecy, (Note: Gainot lists Annecy as being on the Council of 500.)
 Tonnelier were seated.
 In the Council of Five Hundred, Sonthonax, Leborgne, Boisrond, Mentor, and Thomany were seated.
-They joined the former members of the Convention, whose powers had been extended: the whites Dufay and Garnot, the mixed Mills and Laforest, the blacks Belley and Boisson.
+They joined the former members of the convention, whose powers had been extended: the whites Dufay and Garnot, the mixed Mills and Laforest, the blacks Belley and Boisson.
 The deputation of Saint-Domingue was therefore composed of seventeen people, six blacks, seven whites, and four mixed.
 Due to the conditions of their admittance, the representatives were attached to the "fructidorien current", with several of them clearly proclaiming their commitment to the "union of republicans" against the supporters of the royalist restoration, among whom were the most determined of their opponents.
 Several of them also aligned with the neo-Jacobin left.

 Elected representatives from the South, Pinchinat and Rey Delmas, also took steps to obtain their approval.
 A new commission met in January 1798 to examine their case.
 Eschassériaux sat on it again, alongside Garran-Coulon and Quirot, with Cholet serving as rapporteur.
 It concluded, on 27 April 1798, that the elections in the Southern and Western departments should be annulled.